nav-dev-2000/docsbot-dev-testing/src/pages/docs/bot-api.md

 | **showButtonLabel** | string | The text for the supportLink.
 If the supportLink is empty, this will not appear |
 | **labels** | dict | This contains the user copy for labels on the chat widget.
 Please see the examples for usage |

 **Note**: Each of these properties are optional!
-If a property is absent in a request it's value won't be updated.
+If a property is absent in a request its value won't be updated.

 Please be aware that changes to your widget settings will not be reflected on your site until you reload the page as long as five minutes after you save your changes.
 For best performance we cache the widget settings for five minutes on our CDN.